bitovi/academy/src/angular/17-order-history-component/order-history-component.md

 ## P3: Technical Requirements

 1. List all orders in the `HistoryComponent`.
 2. Make sure the `<div>` for each order has a class name of _'order'_ and a class name that is the `order.status` value.
-Make sure you've created a new order.
+Make sure you’ve created a new order.

 ## P3: Setup